 1. Sign Hill—South San Francisco

 Welcome to the Bay!
 That’s the kind of greeting you’ll get at Sign Hill—which reads, “South San Francisco, the Industrial City,” to be exact.
-Since this is a pretty iconic spot, there are no contest rules on this one, although a selfie with some of the sign’s letters in the background would be ideal.
 Make sure to also wander around the trails as well; there are five and all offer picture-perfect views of the city below.

 2. Japanese Tea Garden—San Mateo

 Considered one of the finest gardens in California, the Japanese Tea Garden was designed by renowned landscape architect Nagao Sakurai of the Imperial Palace of Tokyo.
-Throughout the garden, you’ll see a granite pagoda, a charming tea house, a bamboo grove and the koi pond.
-Speaking of which, to be considered for this stop, make sure to get a snap of a koi fish in the background.
+Located in San Mateo, the garden features a granite pagoda, a charming tea house, a bamboo grove, and the koi pond.
+Speaking of which, make sure to get a snap of a koi fish in the background.

 6. HP Garage—Palo Alto

 Speaking of innovative companies, Hewlett-Packard was one of the first to make it big.
 The HP Garage in Palo Alto is not so much a garage as a private museum.
 Located at 367 Addison Ave., this is the exact spot where the company got its start.
 In fact, it’s considered the “Birthplace of Silicon Valley.”
 It might not look like much from the outside, but so much creativity happened behind these doors.